 In rare instances, it may become necessary for a Court to specify the more narrow location.
 Courts will focus on the intent of the parties when deciding location and will also typically take into account how the parties have actually used the land since the creation of the blanket easement.
 But in all cases, the Court will want the defined location to be reasonable to both parties.

 Any property purchase should involve identifying title issues such as blanket easements.
-Understanding the title and utilizing professionals, such as your attorney and title company, can minimize later ramifications when these issues are identified in advance.
+Understanding the title and utilizing professionals, such as your real estate attorney and title company, can minimize later ramifications when these issues are identified in advance.

 The Strong Firm prevails in dispositive motion regarding Texas economic loss rule resulting in dismissal of claims again party.Read More

 The Strong Firm successfully forecloses first priority lien against multi-million dollar commercial asset.Read More